dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

  'Seryo93']
 ```

 As expected, no IP addresses appear in this top 10.
 Some usernames have already appeared in the previous ranking, suggesting that a few users are consistently active across different subsets of edits.
-One can may proove those kinf of behaviour in the next chapter "Graph".
+One can may proove those kinf of behaviour in the next chapter "Graph and Network Visualisation".

 To further characterise editing behaviour, we can ask: